 Each of the two discriminant functions can describe 63.9% and 19% of the total morphometric variant characters.
 Based on the analysis of discriminant functions, the C6 (head length) character was the highest character, which suggested that the main distinguishing character among Nike populations in the Gorontalo Bay waters could be determined from the head length character.
-Figure 4 obviously shows that Nike fish samples in the Gorontalo Bay waters formed three clusters, N1, N2, N4, N6, N7, N8, N13, N14, N16, N18, N19 and N20) in the first cluster; N3, N4, N5, N9, N10, and N15 in the second cluster; and N11 and N12 in the third cluster.
-One sample, i.e. N17, does not show a tendency to be included in certain cluster since the number of samples was only one during the observation period.
+Figure 4 obviously shows that Nike fish samples in the Gorontalo Bay waters formed three clusters, N1, N2, N4, N6, N7, N8, N13, N14, N16, N18, N19, and N20) in the first cluster;

+N3, N4, N5, N9, N10, and N15 in the second cluster; and N11 and N12 in the third cluster.
+One sample, i.e. N17, does not show a tendency to be included in certain clusters.
+Besides, the forked caudal fin shows that N17 is not a member of the goby group and is strongly suspected of being accidentally caught.

-Sahami et al. (2019a) reported species N1 as S. pugnans; N2 as S. cynocephalus; N3 and N5 as B. segura; and N4 as B. gyrinoides.
+Sahami et al. (2019b) reported species N1 as S. pugnans; N2 as S. cynocephalus; N3 and N5 as B. segura; and N4 as B. gyrinoides.
 The diagram of canonical discriminant function classifies N1 and N2 in the first cluster, so it is strongly alleged that other species in the first cluster (N4, N6, N7, N8, N13, N14, N16, N18, N19, and N20) are species in the Sicyopterus genus or at least is a species in the Gobiidae family.
 Also, N3, N4, and N5 as species in Eleotridae family are present in the second cluster, so it is also strongly alleged that other species in the second cluster (N9, N10, and N15) are the members of Eleotridae family.
 On the other hand, N11 and N12 as separate clusters have not yet ascertained for the tendency of their species identity.
-However, the morphological character with the fused abdominal fins implies that both species are the members of Gobiidae family and not generated from the Sicyopterus genus.
-Nurjirana, Haris, et al. (2019) stated that the fundamental difference from the morphology of Gobiidae and Eleotridae fish lies in the shape of the abdominal fins, where the Gobiidae fish has a fused abdominal fins and Eleotridae has a pelvic fins.
+However, the morphological character with the fused pelvic fins implies that both species are the members of Gobiidae family and not generated from the Sicyopterus genus.
+Nurjirana et al. (2019b) stated that the fundamental difference from the morphology of Gobiidae and Eleotridae fish lies in the shape of the pelvic fins, where the Gobiidae fish has fused pelvic fins, forming a ventral disc and Eleotridae has separated pelvic fins.

-Molecular Analysis
+Molecular analysis

 The molecular analysis succeeded in identifying 14 of the 15 new melanophore pattern samples, while one sample, N17, was not identified since the sample was damaged and there were no more sample reserves.
-The results of mitochondrial COI gene sequencing indicate that the Nike fish assemblages in Gorontalo Bay had a high level of diversity with the discovery of six different species as their composers.
+The results of mitochondrial COI gene sequencing indicate that the Nike fish assemblages in Gorontalo Bay consist of six different species.
 The results of BLAST of DNA mitochondrial COI gene sequence data on www.blast.ncbi.nlm.nih.gov are presented in Table 4.